mayurdw/100-days-of-code/log.md

 **Today's Progress:** Continued FC

 **Thoughts:** I got an idea for a small project that can include my type of excel files and I can easily integrate visual completions.
 I have to decide which app to use but I am inclined towards Py and Rb.
 Let's see

+### Day 30: February 7th 2017

+**Today's Progress:** Did FCC algorithms as well as started on making an UI using wxPython

+**Thoughts:** Using Python was always interesting to me and now I am doing just that, my plan is to make an UI with python and Ruby support(back-end?)